 I find Solidworks very unintuitive, even though I have used it casually in the past.
 But that was years ago.
 I started editing parts.
 I have to tell you there is not much to say about the operations: It is Solidworks!

 It didn't have any import options.
 I am always looking for interoperabilty, I looked to Onshape.
 You need a pack and go to import a native Solidworks assembly into Onshape.
 That worked fine, from Onshape I exported the bracket as a Solidworks part (Nope, will not export Solidworks as an assembly).
-I think Onshape is the only package that exports parts as a native Solidworks file.
+I think Onshape is the only package that exports parts as a native Solidworks file, but note, it is still a "dumb" file.
 Onshape is a great way to translate parts from the native files of most of the popular CAD programs to neutral files, for free.

 The bracket came in with the option to proceed with feature recognition